 While some would say that they predicted the future, the reality is that their process predicted several different futures.
 They developed multiple future scenarios.
 As the future unfolded, a dominant scenario emerged and they were ready to respond.

-AutoNation, a US car retailer, used a similar strategy and increased their profitability during the recent US financial
+AutoNation, a US car retailer, used a similar strategy and increased its profitability during the recent US financial

 crisis.
 In 2006, they used strategic foresight to ask questions about the future.
 They pondered wild possibilities like, “what if consumers were to replace cars every five years instead of every three?” and, “what would occur if consumer financing became more difficult to achieve?”
 Thinking through these future scenarios enabled AutoNation to prepare and prosper for a future affected by economic recession, one that left many auto retailers bankrupt.